What do migraines, fatigue, blood vessel constriction, jaw pain and digestive issues all have in common? They can all be caused by improper posture.

 Lastly, positioning items around your desk that you need is an easy one.
 Make sure that your phone, pens and paper are all within reach so that you don’t need to lean forward or stretch to grab them.
 Keep frequently-used files like your calendar within arm’s reach so that you can easily grab them without having to lean out of the way.
 The less you need to lean and twist, the happier your back and core body muscles will be when you go home later.

 And, there you have it.
 Five quick and easy ways to improve your work space, your posture and your overall health!
 Have any questions?
-Feel free to reach out to me directly at firstname.lastname@example.org and I’m glad to help.
+Reach out to us today.
 Ready to take a stand against poor posture?
-Send me a note to request your complementary desk assessment and find out whether your organization qualifies for a free, no obligation Ergotron sit/stand desk.
+Send us a note to request your complementary desk assessment and find out whether your organization qualifies for a free, no obligation Ergotron sit/stand desk.
 Check out our partner Ergotron’s free online tools to learn more about how poor ergonomics could be effecting you.